Showing posts with label 07Oct23. Show all posts

 Disclaimer: the views expressed here are solely those of the author, weekly Judean Rose columnist Varda Meyers Epstein.

 Last Sunday, the entire nation of Israel was riveted to their screens, hoping for a glimpse of Emily, Romi, and Doron.
-At the same time, at least where I live, in Efrat, the joy and relief was tempered with the knowledge that the cost is higher than any of us can stomach: the release of 1700 terrorists.
+At the same time, at least where I live, in Efrat, the joy and relief were tempered with the knowledge that the cost is higher than any of us can stomach: the release of 1700 terrorists.
 Among those terrorists to be released is Khalil Ali Jabarin who fatally stabbed and killed Efrat resident Ari Fuld, a husband and father of four, in 2018.

 And now, apparently, he will be released from prison, to do it again.
 It’s what they do.
 Kill Jews.
 It’s a proven fact.
 The recidivism rate is high.
 Terrorists were released in exchange for Gilad Shalit in 2011.
 By 2014, half of them had committed further acts of terror.
 So now we have three amazing women back, but we feel unsafe.